Georgia Brown (footballer): Sporting JAX

-After spending time with the club’s USL W League squad, on May 21, 2025, USL Super League expansion club Sporting JAX announced that it had signed Brown and fellow W League teammate Ashlyn Puerta to their first professional contracts, making them the club’s first two signings.
+After spending time with the club's USL W League squad, on 21 May 2025, USL Super League expansion club Sporting JAX announced that it had signed Brown and Ashlyn Puerta to their first professional contracts, making them the club's first two signings.
 Brown had previously played for the club's W League side and was the first player introduced at the team's uniform reveal.

 At the end of October, Brown was named to the USL Super League Team of the Month for her strong performances.
 She made the team as a bench player.

+The following month, Brown was again named to the USL Super League Team of the Month, this time as a defender.
+She made the team again for December.

+She scored her first professional goal in a 3–0 victory over Spokane Zephyr FC on 11 February 2026.

+In March 2026, she was named to the league's team of the month for the fourth time for her contributions in February.

 International career

 Brown has represented Scotland at U-19 and U‑23 level, receiving call-ups and featuring in at least two matches against Iceland.

 On 8 October 2025, Brown was called up to the Scotland women's national football team for two friendlies against Morocco and Switzerland.
+She earned her first cap in a 4–3 loss to Switzerland.

+Brown was called up yet again in late November 2025 for two matches in the 2027 FIFA Women's World Cup qualifiers.
+She made her first start against China on 2 December 2025.
+They also played Ukraine during the round.
+Scotland beat China 3–2 and drew with Ukraine 1–1, respectively.